 Having said this, there are professional punters who make their living from betting.
 They don’t use any kind of system though – their wins are the result of creating an edge over the house.
 This could be using bonuses or taking advantage of weak lines – where the bookie is offering odds which are too generous.
 Realistically speaking, if you’re asking questions about systems then it’s highly unlikely that you fall into this category.
 Beating the book takes incredible knowledge, dedication and discipline and 99%* of people who try will fail.

-The other way to profit from betting is by trading.
+The other way to get a net win from betting is by trading.
 This is where odds and wagers are treated like the stock market.
 Traders buy low and sell high, using the exchanges to hoover up bets whose odds are bigger that they will be later.
 The actual result of the bet doesn’t matter to a trader as they will have sold off the liability by the time the winner is announced.
 What they’re interested in is movement in the odds – so whenever you see a 10/1 long shot suddenly become a 2/1 favourite, there will be traders who have made themselves a lot of money.

 * Totally made up number, but sounds about right.